 Take advantage of our low fees, low spreads, low prices, and feature-packed app to unlock your trading & investing potential today.Get started

-SMSFs are growing in popularity as a sound investment structure, especially for cryptocurrencies.
-In Australia, there are over 600,000 SMSFs that have a combined total of 1.1 million members (5% of the country).
-SMSFs account for a staggering $676 billion dollars, which equates to 25% of the nearly 2.7 trillion dollars invested in supers.
+SMSFs or Self Managed Super Funds, are growing in popularity as a sound investment structure, especially for cryptocurrencies.
+In Australia, there are nearly 600,000 SMSFs that have a combined total of 1.1 million members (5% of the country).
+SMSFs account for a staggering $676 billion dollars, a staggering portion of the nearly 3.3 trillion dollars invested in supers.
 As cryptocurrencies like Bitcoin increase in popularity, savvy investors are searching for ways to expose their portfolio to Bitcoin without paying exorbitant tax rates.

-Now SWYFTX is allowing crypto enthusiasts to use our exchange to help you grow your retirement with cryptocurrencies.
-Thanks to a partnership with the team at New Brighton Capital, SMSF-eligible investors can use the SWYFTX exchange to make cryptocurrencies like Bitcoin become a part of their SMSF retirement investment portfolio.
-Even better, we will be giving anyone $250 in crypto credit after they set up an SMSF with New Brighton Capital.
+Now Swyftx is allowing crypto enthusiasts to use our exchange to help you grow your retirement with cryptocurrencies.
+SMSF-eligible investors can use the Swyftx exchange to make cryptocurrencies like Bitcoin become a part of their SMSF retirement investment portfolio.

-Visit our cryptocurrency SMSF page to start investing your self managed super fund into Bitcoin, Ethereum, digital assets.
+Visit our cryptocurrency SMSF page to start investing your self managed super fund into Bitcoin, Ethereum, Solana, Polkadot and other digital assets.